Brian Blessed: Personal life

 In 1963, Blessed, then in his late 20s, assisted a mother giving birth in Richmond Park, London.
 He delivered the healthy baby girl, then bit through the umbilical cord.
 He later recounted, "I was covered in blood, my shirt was covered in blood, I was wrapping her, wiping her, [saying] 'it's all right, darling'....
 And I was licking the baby's face."

 Blessed's first marriage was to the American actress and Egyptologist Ann Bomann, whom he met in Bristol.
-They had a daughter together, Catherine, but later divorced.
+They had a daughter together but later divorced.
 Blessed was then married to actress Hildegarde Neil from 1978 until Neil's death in 2023.
-Their daughter, Rosalind, is an actress.
+They have a daughter, Rosalind, who has acted with her father onstage.

 Blessed lives in Windlesham, Surrey.
 He owns several dogs and is a patron of the charity Pet Respect.
 In 2011, he became a patron for Hopefield Animal Sanctuary in Brentwood, Essex.

-Blessed is a black belt in judo.
+Blessed holds a black belt in judo.